honeycombio/helm-charts/charts/refinery/README.md

 ## Parameters

-The following table lists the configurable parameters of the Refinery chart and their default values, as defined in [`values.yaml`](./values.yaml).
+The following table lists the configurable parameters of the Refinery chart, and their default values, as defined in [`values.yaml`](./values.yaml).

 | Parameter | Description | Default |
 | --- | --- | --- |